Yeet-Masta/g-rcp/README.md

 This is tomsterBG's copy of VitaVehicle.
 I am not the best when it comes to not abandoning projects, but i'll try :)
 I really love this game because it runs well on my laptop and feels good.
 Maybe with some extra effort and QOL it'll become a dream game for potato computers, who knows?

+## Private work
+This project is not abandoned, but i have continued working on it privately.
+Also the `dev` branch is much more forward than `main`.

 # Current TODO
 - [ ] Simple refactoring of code for readability, flexibility, simplicity and ease of use.
 - [ ] Simple QOL improvements to controls.